melanator/nand2tetris/01/README.md

 ## Order
-- Not
+- Not V
-- And
+- And V
-- Or
+- Or V
-- Xor
+- Xor V
 - Mux
 - DMux
 - Not16